Healthcare is, and should always be, primarily about health. But the inescapable truth is that all medical services cost money.

 Optical Character Recognition

 Optical character recognition (OCR) is a technology that scans documents and images to extract text and convert it into a digital format.
-OCR programs are commonly used in healthcare to file prescriptions, medical records, or other documentation quickly.
+OCR programs are commonly used in healthcare to quickly fill prescriptions, medical records, or other documentation.

 Faster data entry allows for massive time savings in many RCM-related tasks, such as pre-registration, claims submission, or coding.